Lahore tops CSS written exams

-The FPSC 2019 report also correlates each candidate's father's occupation with their performances in the CSS-CE 2018.
-Twenty percent of candidates (highest percentage), who got jobs in this year, were children of retired people.
+The FPSC 2019 report also correlates each candidate's father occupation with their performances in the CSS-CE 2018.
+Twenty per cent of candidates (highest percentage), who got jobs in this year, were children of retired people.

 In addition, it also shows that from 2016 to 2019, over 60 per cent of candidates appearing for CSS-CE opted for International Relations, while around 40 per cent chose Gender Studies, History of USA and International Law as optional subjects.